The best hot dog joint in every state

 Georgia: The Original Hot Dog Factory, various locations

-Top service, great value for money and, of course, tasty hot dogs all make Georgia-born chain The Original Hot Dog Factory a customer favorite.
-A couple of standout options include the Hawaiian Dog (a grilled beef hot dog with bacon, cheese, BBQ sauce, grilled onions, and pineapple) and the Detroit Coney (a beef hot dog with chili, shredded cheese, and chopped onions).
+Top service, great value for money, and tasty hot dogs make Georgia-born chain The Original Hot Dog Factory a customer favorite.
+A couple of standout options include the Hawaiian Dog (a grilled beef hot dog with bacon, cheese, barbecue sauce, grilled onions, and pineapple) and the Detroit Coney (a beef hot dog with chili, shredded cheese, and chopped onions).
+There are also branches in Alabama, Arizona, Ohio, and Texas.

 Hawaii: Puka Dog, Koloa